 John Ball, Ballwin's founder, built his home on Manchester Road and laid out his town around it.
 From that time until today, Manchester Road has become Ballwin's lifeline.

 Manchester Road Expanded

 Manchester Road's expansion to four lanes in 1963 was marked by a mammoth ribbon cutting at the eastern city limits of Manchester.
 Then mayors of Ellisville, Manchester, and Ballwin - Larry Sadler, Sid Johnson and Walter Smith, respectively - are the three men with the large scissors.

 Join the Ballwin Historical Commission!

-Regular meetings of the Commission are held at 2:30 p.m. the second Tuesday of every month in the Ballwin Schoolhouse, 308 Jefferson Ave.
-All Meetings are open to the public.
-The society's primary function is to promote, educate and illustrate the history of Ballwin, its exploration, settlement, development, and activities.
+All meetings are open to the public.
+The society's primary function is to promote, educate, and illustrate the history of Ballwin, its exploration, settlement, development, and activities.
 Please call (636) 227-8950 to learn more about the Historical Commission or email .